 Blue Sky – But Only For The Gloves

 Theory goes that bees don’t “see” white.
 This translates conveniently into having white bee suits for safety and for heat.
-If you have been around mean bees you know they will bang into your veil, specifically the black part when set off in a tizzy.
+If you have been around mean bees you know they will bang into your veil, specifically the black part (see-through screen).

 If we encounter mean bees while wearing our jackets, you can pretty much count on you getting stung on your jeans.
 The reason is obvious – the blue is colored dark like black and brown of the larger mammals that demolish bee hives.
-You won’t see this behavior of mean bees stinging people legs when dressed in a full suit of white.
+You won’t see this behavior when dressed in a full white suit.

 This translates into gloves.
 Our customers in our Bee Experience class don’t always tell us if bees are hitting their veils, they don’t know the difference.
 However, with these perfect gloves, made just like they are supposed to be, unlike all the companies putting out crap today, they have white gloves and yellow bands.
 The yellow bands attract aggressive bees and act as a barometer of agression: A lot of bees on the yellow extra-thick cuff and you have agressive bees, so on and so forth.
 Just a quick glance at your cuff and you know what your bee temperature gauge reads.